zafark13/meanstacktutorial/README.md

     node server

-You might see a message that says,

-    Error: Module did not self-register.]
-    js-bson: Failed to load c++ bson extension, using pure JS version

-Don't worry about this; the code will still work.

 <h3>Have fun!</h3>

 If you have any questions, feel free to leave a comment and I will try to help if I can!